Pacific Fleet (Russia): Russo-Japanese War

+Aftermath and start of the Soviet period

 During the Russian Revolution of 1905, the sailors of the Pacific Fleet were actively engaged in the revolutionary movement, participating in armed revolts in Vladivostok in January 1906 and October 1907.

 During the October Revolution of 1917, the sailors of the Siberian and Amur military flotillas fought for the establishment of Soviet authority in the Far East and against the White army and interventionists.
 During the Russian Civil War, almost all of the ships of the Pacific Fleet were seized by the White army and the Japanese.
+The Bolsheviks did not establish full control until Japanese forces withdrew from Vladivostok in October 1922.

-After the departure of the interventionists in 1922, the Soviets created the Naval Forces of the Far East, under commander Ivan Kozhanov, as a part of the Vladivostok unit, and the Amur Military Flotilla (Амурская военная флотилия, or Amurskaya voyennaya flotiliya).
+After the departure of the Japanese, the Soviets created the Naval Forces of the Far East, under commander Ivan Kozhanov, as a part of the Vladivostok unit, and the Amur Military Flotilla (Амурская военная флотилия, or Amurskaya voyennaya flotiliya).
 In 1926, these were disbanded: the Vladivostok unit was transferred to the command of the frontier troops in the Far East, and the Amur flotilla became a flotilla of its own.

 Establishment in 1932

 Owing to Japanese aggression in Manchuria in 1931, the Central Committee and the Soviet government decided to create the Naval Forces in the Far East on 13 April 1932.
 In January 1935, they were renamed the Pacific Fleet, under commander M. Viktorov.
 The creation of the fleet entailed great difficulties.
 The first units were formed with small ships delivered by railroad.
 In 1932, the torpedo boat squadron and eight submarines were put into service.
 In 1934, the Pacific Fleet received 26 small submarines.
 The creation of the naval aviation and coastal artillery was underway.
 In 1937, they opened the Pacific Military School.

 By the beginning of World War II, the Pacific Fleet had two surface ship subdivisions, four submarine subdivisions, one torpedo boat subdivision, a few squadrons of ships and patrol boats, airborne units, coastal artillery and marines.

+Like all elements in Soviet society, the navy (including the Pacific Fleet) was decimated by the Stalin purges of the 1930s.
+At least 30 percent of the Soviet Army and Navy officer corps, including three of the four fleet commanders, were arrested and shot or sent to the gulags.
+These included two commanders of the Pacific Fleet (Admirals Mikhail Viktorov and Grigory Kireyev) who were shot in succession.